The challenge

 - Nonprofit incorporated and operational; 501(c)(3) status pending

-- Founding board recruited across legal, editorial, fundraising, and multimedia expertise
+- Founding board seated across legal, fundraising, editorial, and multimedia expertise

 Context: A decade of civic leadership

-- President, Oakwood Heights Neighborhood Association (2017-2024): Built the organization into one of the city’s most active civic groups.
+- President, Oakwood Heights Homeowners Association (2017–2024): Built one of the city’s most active civic groups.
 Created a COVID-19 emergency safety network for vulnerable residents.
 Organized community forums on urban planning and transparency.

-- Charter Revision Commission (2018-2020): Drafted public policy proposals on fiscal transparency and governance reform.
+- Charter Revision Commission (2019–2020): Contributed to public policy proposals on fiscal transparency and governance reform.
 All ballot proposals passed with 95% voter support in 2020.

-- Police Reform Commission (2020-2021): Authored the transparency chapter of Mount Vernon’s Police Reform Plan under Governor Cuomo’s Executive Order 203, covering data collection, public reporting, and community engagement.
+- Police Reform Commission (2020–2021): Authored the transparency chapter of Mount Vernon’s Police Reform Plan under Governor Cuomo’s Executive Order 203.

 - Cable Television Advisory Committee (2021–2022): Vice Chairman.
 Provided guidance on allocating $1.2 million in annual cable franchise fees and PEG grants.

-- Comprehensive Plan Advisory Committee (2022-Present): Contributing to long-term urban planning policies covering sustainability, social equity, and equitable development.
+- Comprehensive Plan Advisory Committee (2022–2025): Contributed to the city’s long-term planning policies.

 - Election Forum Organizer (2018–2022): Organized and hosted candidate forums for mayoral, city council, comptroller, and school board races.